When you have your visa

 • anyone who is dependant on your visa will also lose the conditions of their visa and will need to return home with you;

-• your reason for being in the UK (studies) no longer exists - we advise that you should plan to leave the UK within 60 days of receiving the email from the Student Services Centre.
+• your reason for being in the UK (studies) no longer exists - we advise that you should plan to leave the UK within 60 days of receiving the email from the Student Services Centre or the expiry date of your visa, whichever is sooner.
 This is because some students did not receive the notification from the UKVI and overstayed their new expiry date;

 • If the Student Services Centre have emailed you to say that they have informed the UKVI that we are no longer sponsoring your studies, you no longer have the right to study in the UK.
 Even if you are allowed to enter the UK by a Border Force Officer or you have not been informed of your curtailment date by the UKVI, you do not have the right to study so will be unable to attend teaching or take exams on your old visa.
 You must contact Student Advice and Engagement for advice in these circumstances and do not expect to be able to undertake studies once you are reported.